 But, the good news is it's preventable.

 The most important — and easiest — way to shield your little ones from toxic sandbox sand is to opt for safe sandbox sand or other play sand alternative.
 "A safe sandbox is all about sand not containing health hazards such as microcrystalline silica," explains Cicone.
-"Silica-free sand such as Kid Safe Sand contains no known hazardous substances," making it a safe sandbox option for your child to dive in and get dirty with.
+"Silica-free sand contains no known hazardous substances," making it a safe sandbox option for your child to dive in and get dirty with.

 When using safe sandbox alternatives to traditional play sand outdoors, be mindful of materials that are designed to absorb moisture, as they will eventually mildew and need replacing.